immunoplex/i-spi-deployment/README.md

 ## Minio

 Minio provides S3-compatible object storage.

+Note that Minio is AGPL licensed and the source code is [here](https://github.com/minio/minio/tree/RELEASE.2025-07-23T15-54-02Z) for the version deployed.

 Run the following commands to install Minio and create the `data-portal` bucket.

 ```shell
 sudo kubectl -n immunoodle apply -f k8s-manifests/minio.yml